-CV Designation Value range INC steps De- fault Description #271 Overlapping effect at high speed 0 - 255 (useful up to about 30) 1 16 The individual steam chuffs should overlap each other at high speed like on a real engine.
+CV Designation Value range INC steps De- fault Description #271 Overlapping effect at high speed For STEAM engines 0 - 255 (useful up to about 30) 1 16 The individual steam chuffs should overlap each other at high speed like on a real engine.
 Because the frequency of the chuffs increase but won't shorten to the same extend they will eventually blend in to a weakly modulated swoosh.
-This is not always desired in model railroading because it doesn't sound that attractive, hence CV #272 with which an adjustment is possible whether the chuffs should be accentuated at high speed or rather fade away.
-LEAD - CV #272 Blow-off duration 0 - 255 = 0 - 25 sec 10 50 = 5 sec Opening the cylinder valves on a prototype steam engine for the purpose of water drainage is en- tirely up to the engineer.
+This is not always desired in model railroading because it doesn't sound that attractive, hence CV #271 with which an adjustment is possible whether the chuffs should be accentuated at high speed or rather fade away.
+LEAD - CV #272 Blow-off duration For STEAM engines 0 - 255 = 0 - 25 sec 10 50 = 5 sec Opening the cylinder valves on a prototype steam engine for the purpose of water drainage is entirely up to the engineer.
 An automated draining at start-up is more suitable in model railroading; CV #272 defines how long after start-up the blow-off sound should play.
-Value in CV #272 = time in tenths of a second!
+Value in CV #272 = time in seconds x 10!
 Note: If the blow-off sound is also allocated to a function key (on F4 as delivered, see CV #312), the automated blow-off sound can be shortened or extended with the relevant function key.
-Auto- mated blow-off and function blow-off are inevitably the same (per selection/allocation). = 0: no blow-off sound played back #273 Delayed start after blow-off 0 - 255 = 0 - 25 sec 1 0 Opening the cylinder valves and with it the related blow-off sound on a real steam engine starts most often before the engine even starts to move.
+Automated blow-off and function blow-off are inevitably the same (per selection/allocation). = 0: no blow-off sound played back #273 Delayed start after blow-off For STEAM engines 0 - 255 = 0 - 25 sec 1 0 Opening the cylinder valves and with it the related blow-off sound on a real steam engine starts most often before the engine even starts to move.
 This can be imitated with CV #273 by automatically delaying the start.
-This effect is cancelled when a shunting function with momentum deactivation is being activated (see allocation of F3 or F4 in CV #124!)
-0: no delay = 0: no delay = 1: Special setting for blow-off via speed regulator; no delay but the lowest speed step means "no driving but blow-off instead" (only with 128 speed steps). = 2: Start-up delay in tenths of a second, Recommendation: no value &gt; 20 (&gt; 2 sec #274 Blow-off schedule 0 - 255 = 0 - 25 sec 10 30 During shunting operations that often requires many short trips with associated idle times, open- ing and closing the cylinder valves every time is not usually done.
+This effect is cancelled when a shunting function with momentum deactivation is being activated (see allocation of F3 or F4 in CV #124!) = 0: no delay = 1: Special setting for blow-off via speed regulator; no delay but the lowest speed step means "no driving but blow-off instead" (only with 128 speed steps). = 2: Start-up delay in tenths of a second, Recommendation: no value > 20 (> 2 sec) #274 Blow-off schedule For STEAM engines 0 - 255 = 0 - 25 sec 10 30 During shunting operations that often requires many short trips with associated idle times, opening and closing the cylinder valves every time is not usually done.
 CV #274 causes the blow-off sound to be suppressed if the engine wasn't standing still for the time defined here.
-Value in CV #274 = time in tenths of a second!
+Value in CV #274 = time in seconds x 10!
 Shunting with permanently open cylinder valves can be achieved by actuating the function key that